 On 30 January 2020, ITN Solicitors held a fascinating seminar exploring the legal realities facing British nationals in detention in Syria and those who are subject to restrictive counter-terrorism measures in the UK, following the fall of ISIS.

-The panel discussion, which was chaired by ITN's Shirin Marker and hosted at Matrix Chambers, included Maya Foa (Director of Reprieve), Dan Squires QC and Joanna Buckley (Matrix Chambers), and Julianne Morrison (Monckton Chambers).
+The panel discussion, which was chaired by one of ITN's civil liberties team and hosted at Matrix Chambers, included Maya Foa (Director of Reprieve), Dan Squires QC and Joanna Buckley (Matrix Chambers), and Julianne Morrison (Monckton Chambers).

 The discussion began with Maya Foa providing an overview of the unfolding situation in the refugee camps in Syria as well as the current options for repatriation of British nationals and their children from these camps.